samsuh/2026-journal/README.md

 # 2026-journal

 ## 8/13/26 - Thursday
-- 100 days of coding; python basics refresher
+- DONE for the day.
+100 days of coding; python basics refresher
   - day 2. got halfway through it. it's so boring and slow. but it's good review of absolute basics.
-  - done.
+  - done later in the day.
-- Math fundamentals re-learn
+- DONE for the day.
+Math fundamentals re-learn
 - DONE ~~Gym Set B~~

 Study summary